 The nature and consequences of a c & f (cost and freight) contract are in almost every respect the same as those of a cif contract, but without that obligation on the seller to effect and tender a document of insurance which is an integral element in the make-up of a cif contract and the price payable under it1.

-Under a c & f contract it is up to the buyer to effect any insurance which he requires: the contract may sometimes oblige him to effect insurance and relieve the seller of any liability to the extent of the insurance cover stipulated
+Under a c & f contract it is up to the buyer to effect any insurance which he requires: the contract may sometimes oblige him to effect insurance and relieve the seller of any liability

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.